hejny/webgpt/assets/ai/wallpaper/gallery/Pavol_Hejn_a_beautiful_sunset_over_the_ocean_6be2b125-4fbb-498f-8f08-fc153998fef5-0_2.content.md

 # Coastal Escapes

 Welcome to Coastal Escapes, your destination for breathtaking ocean views and peaceful seascapes.
-Our website features stunning images of the world's most beautiful coastal destinations, including this captivating sunset over the ocean.
+Our website features stunning images of the world's most beautiful coastal destinations, including this Cap<wbr>ti<wbr>va<wbr>ting sunset over the ocean.

 ## About the Photo